Ernest Pickering

-Ernest Dinwoodie Pickering (December 14, 1928 – October 16, 2000) was a fundamentalist Christian pastor, author, college administrator, and mission board representative.
+Ernest Dinwoodie Pickering (December 14, 1928 – October 16, 2000) was an Independent Baptist fundamentalist Christian pastor, author, college administrator, and mission board representative.

 Life

 Pickering was born in St. Petersburg, Florida, the oldest son of Ernest Joseph and Evelyn Ida Pickering, officers in the Salvation Army.
 The family lived and ministered in Florida, Maryland, West Virginia, Alabama, and Texas.
 Ernest was converted to fundamentalist Christianity as a teenager in Dallas and immediately began to participate in street meetings, including some at which he dodged rocks and tomatoes.
 He graduated with a B. A. in Bible from Bob Jones University in 1948, when he was nineteen; and he earned his Th.M. and Th.D. degrees from Dallas Theological Seminary in 1952 and 1957 respectively.

 In 1952, Pickering married Ariel Yvonne Thomas, whom he had met as an intern pastor in Colorado City, Texas, and the couple shortly moved to New Kensington, Pennsylvania, where Pickering pastored Maranatha Bible Church.

 After completing his doctorate, Pickering served for two years as the National Executive Secretary for the Independent Fundamental Churches of America (IFCA) and edited its publication, The Voice.
 In 1959 he became pastor of Woodcrest Baptist Church in Fridley, Minnesota, and served as Dean of Central Baptist Theological Seminary of Minneapolis until 1965.
 Simultaneously he served on the board of trustees for Pillsbury Baptist Bible College and was a founder of Baptist World Mission.
 From 1965 until 1969, Pickering pastored the Bible Baptist Church of Kokomo, Indiana, became a leader in the General Association of Regular Baptist Churches, and wrote adult Sunday School lessons for Regular Baptist Press.
 In 1969 he joined the faculty of Baptist Bible College & Seminary, Clarks Summit, Pennsylvania and served as Dean.
-The following year, he succeeded G. Arthur Woolsey as president and served in that position for eight years.
+The following year, he succeeded G. Arthur Woolsey as president and served in that position for eight years, from 1970 to 1978.